sasha-bichkov/opencart-tab-all-in-one/README.md

 # All in one tab [latest, bestseller, special, featured] for Open Cart 2.0.x
-This free extension was developed by [amdev](http://www.opencart.com/index.php?route=extension/extension&filter_username=amdev).
+This is a free extension was developed by [amdev](http://www.opencart.com/index.php?route=extension/extension&filter_username=amdev).
 I found it on the [link](http://www.opencart.com/index.php?route=extension/extension/info&extension_id=7036).
 The extension works for Open Cart 1.5.x versions.
 I needed it, so I decided to adapt it for the last version of Open Cart.